omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 ## Cloud Platforms

 Cloud platforms provide a range of services and infrastructure that allow developers to deploy, manage, and scale applications without maintaining physical servers.
-Mind you, the “cloud” is nothing else than someone else’s servers that you don’t have to manage.
+Mind you, the "cloud" is nothing else than someone else's servers that you don't have to manage.

 These platforms all offer very similar types of managed services (each with its own flavor) that allow you to set up powerful and scalable infrastructures with a few clicks.